 Note: This seminar may also be live-streamed from Capitol Hill to your location.

 The following is a sample of the topics discussed in previous seminars:

 - China Shakes the World: A Revolutionary Remaking of International Order

 - The Korean Peninsula: The Present, the Future, and Current Development

 - The War is On—Who Will Own the 21st Century?

 - China’s Unrestricted Warfare Against Taiwan

-- China and North Korea: A Tenuous Relationship with the Heart of Darkness
+- North Korea: Exploring the Heart of Darkness

 - Understanding China’s Economic Size and Reach